ibexa/documentation-developer/docs/customer_management/cp_page_builder.md

 # Create Customer Portal

-On this page, you will learn how to configure the Customer Portal feature to be editable with Page Builder.
+On this page, you can learn how to configure the Customer Portal feature to be editable with Page Builder.
 If you already configured Customer Portal, you can learn how to build it with a Page Builder in [User Documentation]([[= user_doc =]]/customer_management/build_customer_portal/).

 First, you need to decide if you want to create and configure [one portal](#create-and-configure-one-portal) or [multiple portals](#create-and-configure-multiple-portals) setup.